— A presently elevated growth rate of CO2 in the atmosphere directly linked to globalization.

 The Annual PPM Growth Rates – Figure 3 shows the growth of Atmospheric CO2 (green) with the details of its fluctuating annual growth rates, to depict both the constants of the growth curve and it’s irregular growth rate interruptions.
 The individual interruptions raise lots of interesting questions, but perhaps the most important feature is that they are quiet temporary, as evidence of the constant behavior recovering again and again.

-To see where the current stable growth rate of climate change is headed, knowing the PPM curve should be linearly proportional to the greenhouse effect, we might experimentally scale it see if it fits the ‘C curve in a logical way (Figure 6).
+Where the current stable growth rate of climate change seems headed, knowing the PPM curve should be linearly proportional to the greenhouse effect, we experimentally scale CO2 PPM see if it fits the ‘C curve in a logical way (Figure 6).

 The Economy as a Whole – How great a new threat this acceleration in atmospheric CO2 pollution and its greenhouse effect are seems to rest on just how stubborn the global homeostatic regulating systems observed are.
 That could really change the climate mitigation picture, and help explain why there has been only negative progress in slowing CO2 pollution.
 So far is seems to have been neglected, with negotiation over mitigating climate change not seeming to take into account the organizational inertia and persistence of the global economic system as a whole.